 Information sessions and public consultations

 The virtual information session for the Ville-Mont-Royal, Outremont, Côte-des-Neiges sector took place on November 24.
-You can read the information, ask questions or share your ideas, you have until December 15.
+See the results (French only)

 As each sector is different, we plan to hold about a dozen additional consultations between now and 2025.
 You will thus have a chance to voice your opinion and influence bus service in your sector.